 Henry E. Pearcy, Sr., Memorial Scholarship: Providing a reimbursement scholarship each spring to a graduating senior from Martinsville High School who has maintained at least a B average, who has demonstrated leadership ability, and who will be pursuing a bachelor’s degree in education.
 Preference will be given to applicants who attended Central Elementary School in Martinsville.

-The Morgan County A-Team: This scholarship is open to High School senior participants of the Peers Project program in the MSD of Martinsville school system.
+The Morgan County A-Team: This scholarship is open to High School senior participants of the A-Team program in the MSD of Martinsville school system.
 In addition to full participation in the program’s requirements, applicants must have made a presentation during 3rd trimester or have trained a group in practice during 3rd trimester, and have demonstrated leadership skills.
 Additional essay questions are required for applicants to this scholarship.
-Applicants should contact Jackie Richardson for more information.

 Gordon Leigh Speer Memorial Scholarship: Providing a scholarship to two different graduating seniors from any high school in Morgan County or from Indian Creek High School (with no restriction as to county of residence) who will study engineering at Rose-Hulman Institute of Technology in Terre Haute, Indiana.
 The scholarship may be used for any college expenses.
 This scholarship honors Gordon Leigh Speer, who raised eight children, shared a strong work ethic with his family, and honored the cause and benefits of education.
 A recommendation by a Scholarship Selection Committee will be made to the Scholarship Committee of the Community Foundation of Morgan County.